duofor/DWS-Test/README.md

         -> TechDebt: Move queries out of Database.pm.
 This module should not hold queries.

 TODO:
+    - move request code into a separate package ??
     - Large file uploads
     - Handle unhappy flow in all endpoints: Ex: missing fields -> would love to have a custom error
     - Move hardcoded responses into jsons ?